 Difficulty & terrain

-This holiday is suitable for walkers of good fitness (read more about difficulty grades).
+This holiday is suitable for fit and active walkers who do regular full-day walking or hiking and is comfortable with walking for extended periods on consecutive days, with most of each day involving ascent and descent. (read more about difficulty grades).
 Some of the walks can be optionally shortened (or completely skipped) using the excellent local public transportation system.
-Routes are well signposted in most parts.
-We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
+Routes are well signposted in most parts; there are some significant ascents and descents.
+We strongly advise you to follow only marked trails and never try to shorten the path through unknown and unmarked terrain.

 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.